The P-51 arrived January 14th as scheduled.

 Seventeen volunteers began the removal of 32 display cases on January 9th.
 What was estimated to take three days was actually completed in one day and the gallery was ready for the P-51.

 The plane arrived as scheduled and Marty Batura & Mike Wingrove of Worldwide Aircraft Recovery, LTD immediately started moving parts into the gallery preparing for assembly.
-Marty & Mike, along with several of our volunteers, spent several days insuring that the aircraft, when suspended, would be safe for years to come.
+Marty & Mike, along with our tremedous volunteers, spent several days insuring that the aircraft, when suspended, would be safe for years to come.
 In total, assembly and installation of the aircraft took six and one-half days.

 The heavy steel beams in the ceiling of our gallery were designed specifically to support suspending an aircraft.